Private and protected

 Your personal information is valuable and worth protecting.

 When you send your personal information online, it is important to know who you are sharing it with, and how your privacy is protected.

-Having a Digital Identity through the Australian Government Digital Identity System means you can be confident your personal information is:
+Having a Digital ID through the Australian Government's Digital ID system means you can be confident your personal information is: